AqwamCreates/DataPredict/docs/APIDesign.md

 # API Design

-If you wish to create your own models and optimizers rom our library, we already have set a standard for our API design.
+If you wish to create your own models and optimizers from our library, we already have set a standard for our API design.

 ## Models